 The governors will undertake an annual review of this policy and the school's safeguarding procedures, including an update and review of the effectiveness of procedures and their implementation and the effectiveness of inter-agency working.
-It will also undertake an annual review of its approach to online safety.
+It will also undertake an annual review of its approach to online safety and its filtering and monitoring provision.